Our Mission

 Alternatives to Demolition by Neglect

-The city's Inspections Department implements specific Demolition by Neglect Procedures to evaluate and determine an unsafe property.
-Applicable standards for the determination of demolition by neglect are stipulated in Raleigh City Code §10-6180.
-Procedures for such termination include a public hearing, which provides the owners and/or parties of interest the opportunity to petition the RHDC for a claim of undue economic hardship.
-In addition, the Inspections Department may issue an order to repair the property within a specified time, if such an order is warranted.
+The Code Enforcement division implements specific Demolition by Neglect Procedures to evaluate deteriorating designated historic resources.
+Applicable standards for the determination of demolition by neglect are outlined in Raleigh's Unified Development Ordinance Article 11.8.
+Procedures for such determination include a public hearing, which provides property owners and/or parties of interest the opportunity to petition the City for a claim of undue economic hardship.
+In addition, the Code Enforcement division may issue an order to repair the property within a specified time, if such an order is warranted.

 The City of Raleigh is committed to preserving its historic character while improving the living conditions for its citizens.
-The RHDC and the city's Inspections Department work in collaboration with property owners and/or parties of interest to simultaneously preserve historically-contributing properties and the safety of the public.
+The RHDC and the city's Department of Housing and Neighborhoods work in collaboration with property owners and/or parties in interest to simultaneously preserve historically-contributing properties and public safety.

 More Information